broomburgo/facile-it.github.io/content/blog/eng/is-it-all-the-fault-of-php-opcache.md

 The task deploy for a recipe like collaboratori will do generally the following steps:

-- pull from origin/master the last commit;
+1. pull from origin/master the last commit;
-- setup folders, remove the unnecessary file and start creating a release;
+2. setup folders, remove the unnecessary file and start creating a release;
-- install parameters, run composer install, download and dump assets;
+3. install parameters, run composer install, download and dump assets;
-- do cache warmup;
+4. do cache warmup;
-- create a release archive, transfer and extract it on the bastion machine;
+5. create a release archive, transfer and extract it on the bastion machine;
-- call our an Ansible playbook to start release roll out using our infrastructure's REST API;
+6. call an Ansible playbook to start release roll out using our infrastructure's REST API;
-- switch release, clean and remove old releases on the bastion machine;
+7. switch release, clean and remove old releases on the bastion machine;
-- tag the new release on New Relic and notify the end of task on Slack channel.
+8. tag the new release on New Relic and notify the end of task on Slack channel.

-So we need to focus on the point number 6 because it's the roll out.
+We need to focus on the point number 6 because it's the roll out.
 In that point, an Ansible procedure is responsible for copy the new release from the bastion machine on all the target machines (for example front-end and batch machines), for setting up folders and permission and for doing release switch.
-So as described previously each deployment procedure consists of many necessary activities, but the turning point is the change of the current project folder, it is usually done through the symlink swap from the previous release folder to the new one.
+As described previously, each deployment procedure consists of many necessary activities, but the turning point is the change of the current project folder, it is usually done through the symlink swap from the previous release folder to the new one.
 The current project folder is the document root of the specific web application.

 It is nothing but something like this: